SilentGlasses/warp_themes/README.md

 ### For Mac

 - Run this command to initiate the installer, choose the theme you want to use or install them all:

 ```
 zsh <(curl -s https://raw.githubusercontent.com/SilentGlasses/warp_themes/main/mac_install.zsh)
 ```

-Fallback if you run Bash.
+- Fallback if you run Bash.

 ```
 bash <(curl -s https://raw.githubusercontent.com/SilentGlasses/warp_themes/main/mac_installer.sh)
 ```

-> [!CAUTION]
-> Due to the age of Bash that ships with macOS, the installer is currently having some issues.
-I am currently working on it as part of [issue #58](https://github.com/SilentGlasses/warp_themes/issues/58).

 ### For Linux

 - Run this command to initiate the installer, choose the theme you want to use or install them all:

 ```
 bash <(curl -s https://raw.githubusercontent.com/SilentGlasses/warp_themes/main/install.sh)
 ```